ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 #### On-demand
 {: #shared_ordering-pricing-on-demand}

-For the On-demand offering, virtual data center virtual CPU (vCPU) and RAM are allocated as needed.
+For the on-demand offering, virtual data center virtual CPU (vCPU) and RAM are allocated as needed.
 The amount of time that the allocation takes depends on global usage of the virtual data center vCPU and RAM.

 * The limits that are established for the amount of vCPU and RAM are maximum values that can be used at any time.
 * vCPU and RAM resources can be increased and decreased later as required.